 Baby chicks need safe and comfortable beddings.
 Most poultry owners usually use whole sheets of newspaper.
 However, it is discouraged since it is slippery and nonabsorbent, which may cause leg deformities in chickens.
 The most recommended are pine shavings, hay, straw, clean sand, and paper towels.

-Chicks tend to chick their feeders, which can be a waste of money and effort.
+Chicks tend to kick their feeders, which can be a waste of money and effort.
 Chicks are very messy and tend to climb on the feeder, messing out the food with waste.
 That is why it is essential to prepare a suitable feeder.
 You may use a long plastic feeder, long metal feeder, a clean egg tray, or a hanging feeder.

 Water is an essential factor in keeping your chick healthy and hydrated.
 Since chicks tend to roam around kicking down everything they bump into, it is best to choose the best waterers.
 It is best to keep a steady waterer.
 You can use a plastic waterer since it’s affordable and lightweight.
 You can also use a metal waterer; though it is expensive, it is durable.